windust/seajug-intro/sections/index.md

 --section--

-## Speaker(s): Denis Magda
+## Speaker(s): Dmitry Chuyko

-- Expert of distributed systems and databases
-- Head of DevRel at Yugabyte
+- Performance engineer at BellSoft
+- OpenJDK committer
+- Public speaker
+- Prior to BellSoft, he worked on the Hotpot JVM at Oracle
-- Previously worked on GridGain and Apache Ignite
+- Ccurrently focused on optimizing HotSpot for x86 and ARM
-- Led one of the Java development groups at Sun/Oracle
+- and has also been involved in rolling out JEP 386 (small JDK containers)